deep-security/aws-waf/README.md

+> This commit has breaking changes that will stay firm moving forward.
+For original, early adopters please use [release v0.91](https://github.com/deep-security/aws-waf/releases/tag/v0.91)...but move to the current one when you can, it's **way better** ;-)

 # Deep Security AWS WAF Integration

 A simple tool set to help build AWS WAF rule sets from Deep Security.